 It ain’t just a river in Egypt, y’all.
-Denial is a psychological condition in which a person rejects a fact or truth that is too painful, or that they are unwilling to hear.
+Denial is a psychological condition in which a person rejects a fact or truth that is too painful, or that they are simply unwilling or uninterested to hear.

 Denial is a common trait amongst certain kinds of personalities, including Cluster B personality disorders like narcissism and sociopathy.
 It can be infuriating in its utter irrationality, as people deny obvious truths that can be plainly seen.